Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/10-Herd-Immunity.md

 By the end of this lesson, students will be able to:
 1. Understand the concept of herd immunity for vaccinations
 1. See how simulations can model how different viruses spread through a population
-1. Use automated tests to verify that program behavior are accurate
+1. Use automated tests to verify that program behavior is accurate

 ## Infectious Disease Modeling
 - Watch video: [What Bill Gates is afraid of][Bills Fear] (5 min)